xuchen66/sphinx-emdocs/source/cryo-em_club.rst

 :Date-created: 2024-8-19
 :Last-updated: 2024-8-20

-This page lists contents ot past Cryo-EM club talks and announcement of the upcoming meetings.
+This page lists contents of past Cryo-EM club talks and announcement of the upcoming meetings.
 The club hosts some casual local events which are likely cryo-EM related.
 Ximena Zottig and Johannes Elferich are co-organizers.